5905 Johnson: Moon and lightcurves

 Between 1 and 11 April 2005, the first ever rotational lightcurve was obtained from photometric observations taken by astronomers Brian Warner at the Palmer Divide Observatory, Colorado, by Petr Pravec and Peter Kušnirák at Ondřejov Observatory, Czech Republic, by Adrián Galád and Štefan Gajdoš at Modra Observatory, Slovakia, and by P. Brown and Z. Krzeminski of the Department of Physics and Astronomy at UWO in Ontario, Canada.

 These observations revealed, that Johnson is a synchronous binary asteroid with a moon orbiting its primary every 21.785 hours.
-The observed mutual asteroid occulation and eclipsing events had a magnitude of between 0.15 and 0.18 magnitude, suggesting that the satellite's diameter measures 40% of that of Johnson (a secondary-to-primary diameter ratio of 0.4), which translates into a mean-diameter of 1.4–1.9 kilometer.
+The observed mutual asteroid occultation and eclipsing events had a magnitude of between 0.15 and 0.18 magnitude, suggesting that the satellite's diameter measures 40% of that of Johnson (a secondary-to-primary diameter ratio of 0.4), which translates into a mean diameter of 1.4–1.9 kilometer.

 Since Johnson's first observation in April 2005, astronomer Brian Warner and Petr Pravec have obtained additional lightcurves.
 They gave a revised rotation period for the primary of 3.7814 to 3.7824 hours with a brightness variation between 0.10 and 0.20 magnitude (U=3/3/3/3/3).
 These observations also confirmed that Johnson is a binary system, giving a concurring orbital period of 21.78 to 21.797 hours for the satellite.
 For an asteroid of its size, Johnson has a somewhat fast spin rate, but still significantly above those of fast rotators.
 CALL adopts a rotation period of 3.7824 hours with an amplitude of 0.20 magnitude.